beyarkay/provenance-rs/whitepaper.md

 - Bad actors can still sign AI generated content as their own.
 At its core, the provenance protocol is a method for centralising trust in a way that is easier for humans to verify manually.
+- If companies compress an image, the provenance will be corrupted
+- What about "layering" provenance?

 # Security and Bug Reports